dszarkow/LearnGitHub/README.md

 Next, edit the local file index.htm and add links to the three HTML files.
 When finished, add the required Summary, then click the Commit to Master button, then click the Push to Origin button.

 View the remote repository LearnGitHub in your browser.
-The file index.html should now contain the three links.
+The file index.html should now contain the three links.ating a Branch

+## Creating a Branch

+Now its time to add images to our web pages.
+For this task, we want to create a new branch for that task that can be assigned to a coworker.